-to find a different job is outside the norms of a free and democratic society, comparable to life imprisonment for a trivial infraction.

-- 81. The rise of the Omicron variant has changed some elements of the calculation, but not the ultimate result.
+- 95. The Orders, as originally enacted and updated, were clearly rationally connected to these objects in light of the protection vaccination gave against the Delta variant and subsequent variants of the Virus.
+It was not practical to address the situation of individual workers on a case-by-case basis and thus the law was not overbroad.
+While vaccine mandates are no doubt controversial in many quarters, it is not plausible that the impact of having to find a different job is outside the norms of a free and democratic society, comparable to life imprisonment for a trivial infraction. - 96.
+The rise of the Omicron variant and subsequent XBB lineages has changed some elements of the calculation, but not the ultimate result.
 The healthcare system's patients, clients and residents are still among the most vulnerable British Columbians.
-The healthcare system is still stretched, still subject to annual seasonal respiratory virus variation, and an outbreak within it could still have devastating consequences.
+The health-care system is still stretched, still subject to annual seasonal respiratory virus variation, and an outbreak within it could still have devastating consequences.
 Individualized assessment of past infection remains impracticable.
 It is still the case that vaccination is the most important preventive measure an individual can take to minimize the effects of COVID-19, including to reduce the risk of serious outcomes, hospitalization and death Vaccination-based immunity and infection-based immunity are complementary.
-A highly vaccinated workforce continues to be the best defence against outbreaks and the consequences of a health-care system that is overwhelmed, locally or province-wide. - 82.
+A highly vaccinated workforce continues to be the best defence against outbreaks and the consequences of a health-care system that is overwhelmed, locally or province-wide. - 97.
 If some of these considerations cannot be taken into account under s.
 7 of the Charter, because they are insufficiently individualized, then they can still be the basis for a justified limitation under s.
 1 of the Charter.